BabylonJS/Babylon.js/readme.md

 import { Scene, Engine } from 'babylonjs';
 ```

-Don't forget to add 'babylonjs' to 'types' in tsconfig.json:
+If using TypeScript, don't forget to add 'babylonjs' to 'types' in tsconfig.json:

 ```
     ....